szabgab/rust.org.il/pages/meetings.md

 ### 2024.09.17 [Embedded Summer Camp Session #3 - Rust in the Linux Kernel](https://www.meetup.com/abra-rnd-solutions/events/300733258/) (In-person, Hebrew).

+Topics We Will Discuss:

+* Explore the pioneering integration of Rust into the Linux kernel, poised to transform kernel programming through improved safety and efficiency.
+* Get hands-on guidance on setting up, developing, and debugging a simple Rust-based kernel module.
+* Learn about the potential impacts and improvements Rust brings to kernel programming, highlighting synergies and differences from traditional C/C++ modules.

+When: Tuesday, Sep 17th, 2024, 17:00-20:00

 ## Future Meetings

 We are looking for speakers for our meetings.
 If you are interested to give a presentation, please [open an issue describing it](https://github.com/szabgab/rust.org.il/)